JosipTheorem/Interpretable-Deep-Learning-Time-Series/dataset7_robustness_experiments/README.md

 # Dataset 7 Robustness Experiments

-This folder contains the cleaned seminar-era Dataset 7 experiments used as supporting material for the thesis work on interpretable DCIts time-series models.
+This folder contains the Dataset 7 experiments used as supporting material for the work on interpretable DCIts time-series models.

 These notebooks are separate from the later pipeline-based experiments in `synthetic_stability_experiments/`.
 They study how DCIts interpretations behave under: